 Information is created for different reasons.
-So depending on what source you go to, even if the main topic is the same, the information will be different based on why and how it was created.
-These really determine how the information should be used.
-The information in a book is used very differently than a newspaper, since one takes much longer to create and will have older and more in depth information, while one is new and brief.
+Different source types will talk about the same topic in different ways, based solely on the intention of the source creation.
+The different source types really determine how the information should be used.
+The information in a book is used very differently than a newspaper, since a book takes much longer to create and will have older and more in depth information, while a newspaper is published frequently, so the information in a current issue is new and brief.

 What kind of source you use is entirely dependent on what your purpose is.
-If you just need a quick fact check, Wikipedia and other encyclopedias are perfect.
+If you just need a quick fact check, an encyclopedia could be perfect.
 If you are doing research and writing an academic paper, you are going to want to be using more academic sources.

 Part of becoming information literate is knowing what information source to use for what purpose and when to use it.
 It is knowing what process went into creating each source and letting that help determine what the information in that source can be used for.